Expecho/GenAI.Course.Interactive/README.md

 An interactive, web-based workshop for learning GenAI concepts hands-on.
 Each topic shows editable TypeScript code that you run in the browser and watch the output **stream in live**.

-It replaces the static `AzureOpenAI.ipynb` C# notebook with a live full-stack app.

 ## Stack

 - **Next.js (App Router) + TypeScript** — single full-stack app